michaelem/bundessuche/README.md

 The default location that the importer looks for is the `data` folder, it's easiest to place your XML files there.

 ## License
-AGPL - see the LICENSE file for details.
-Commercial licenses will be made available upon request.
+Bundessuche is licensed under the GNU Affero General Public License (AGPL) - see the LICENSE file for details.
+The AGPL is a strong copyleft license that requires you to provide the source code of a modified version of Bundessuche to users even these users only access the software via a network.

-If you would like ot use a modified version of Bundessuche in a Commercial setting please contact <info@bundessuche.de> for more information!
+If you would like ot use a modified version of Bundessuche in a commercial setting please contact <info@bundessuche.de> for more information!

 This does not cover the fonts used (found in `app/assets/fonts/`).
 Both covered by the [SIL Open Font License](https://openfontlicense.org).
 For details see the fonts section an the respective `LICENSE` file.